 Starting today, for all of us stuck at home wondering how we’re going to deal with the next few weeks, we thought we’d share an idea a day to help keep your kids occupied, and learning.
 To kick off our ‘stay at home challenge’ series, we’ve got a fun arty activity – Design your own bank note.
 All our bank notes have undergone a revamp recently.
 We’ve had Churchill on the new fiver, Austen on the tenner, and Turner on the twenty.
-The £50 note is the last one to be released next year, with Alan Turing, the father of computer science.
+The £50 note is the last one to be released towards the end of this year, with Alan Turing, the father of computer science.
 But what would you do if you were asked to design the next bank note?

 The activity: Design your own bank note